sevriugin/foresto/README.md

 # meteor-token

-The project is designed as mobile application.
+The project is designed to be a mobile application.
+It realizes insurance for customers as blockchain tokens.
-It is aimed to realize ensurence for customers.
-The ensurance is realized as blockchain tokens.
 The tokens to be a part of ethereum smart contracts.
+Partners emit tokens to customers.